In a 'Plot Twist', Wikileaks Releases Documents It Claims Detail Russia Mass Surveillance Apparatus - Slashdot

 Jumping in...
 I'd just like to remind everyone that weasels have asses.

+...but his meddling in the 2016 elections clearly demonstrate that he's a lot more interested these days in the axe he has to grind with the Clintons than in pursuing the original mission of his organization...

+His mission was to publish dirt on powerful people.
+The Clintons are powerful people and have tons of dirt.
+It's not surprising that he dribbled out lots of info about them because there is a lot to dribble out.
+More dirty laundry of the rich and powerful getting exposed is always good.
+I'm not clear why people have flopped on him, as if Clintons' misdeeds remaining hidden were somehow a good thing.

 Does this actually matter?
-(Score:3)
+(Score:4, Interesting)

 I guess he's getting tired of living in his Ecuadorian mom's basement and his 15 minutes of fame are over about an hour ago.
 Let that co-opted weasel dangle.